Overwatch-Framework/.github/profile/README.md

 ## Core Repositories

-- **Skeleton Schema** – Provides the structural baseline and shared systems used across all schemas.
+- **[Skeleton Schema](https://github.com/Overwatch-Framework/overwatchskeleton)** – Provides the structural baseline and shared systems used across all schemas.
 - *(Private schemas are in development and integrate seamlessly with the framework.)*

 ## Custom Libraries

 ### `ow.relay`
-> A high-level data syncing layer powered by `ow.crypto`.
+> A high-level data syncing layer powered by `SFS`.
 > Offers per-player, per-entity, and shared scopes for seamless value replication.

 ### `ow.sqlite`